Max Burghardt: Life

 Burghardt sheltered political opponents of the Nazis, including Alexander Maaß and Max Opitz.
 He also undertook underground activities on behalf of the banned Communist Party of Germany; travelling to Basel and Zurich to make contact with Swiss communists.

-On 5 December 1935 Burghardt was arrested by the Gestapo in Degerloch, on account of his association with Lilo Herrmann.
+On December 5, 1935, Burghardt was arrested by the Gestapo in Degerloch, on account of his association with Lilo Herrmann.
 He spent two years in prison awaiting trial.
 During his trial he was found not guilty of treason, which carried the death penalty.
 He was sentenced to four years and six months in prison on other charges.
 Burghardt was sent to the Ludwigsburg Prison to serve his sentence.
 However, after serving his sentence, he was not immediately released, instead being transferred to a prison camp in Welzheim.
-After about a year in Welzheim, he was released on 8 April 1941.
+After about a year in Welzheim, he was released on April 6, 1941.

 After the conclusion of the Second World War, Burghardt tried to get permission to run a cabaret stage in Bremen, but was rebuffed by the American occupation authorities.

 Burghardt then had an opportunity to head a radio station in Stuttgart, but was prevented from doing so by American occupation authorities on account of his communist sympathies.

-On 10 February 1946 Burghardt received a visit from his friend Alexander Maaß.
+On February 10, 1946, Burghardt received a visit from his friend Alexander Maaß.
 Maaß had considerable influence with British occupation authorities and was able to offer Burghardt the directorship of Nordwestdeutscher Rundfunk (NWDR) radio station in Cologne.
 In 1946, Burghardt became a member of the Socialist Unity Party (SED).

 Burghardt's appointment to the directorship of the Cologne NWDR radio station drew considerable criticism, particularly in conservative circles.
 Konrad Adenauer complained about the "red director" accusing the British occupation authorities of ignorance.

-At the radio station, he was able to recruit Karl-Eduard von Schnitzler, Els Vordemberge, Karl Georg Egel and Karl Gass.
-Burghardt's visit to a public rally by Wilhelm Pieck and Otto Grotewohl in Cologne on 21 July 1946 caused tension between him and British occupation authorities.
+At the radio station, he was able to recruit Karl-Eduard von Schnitzler, Els Vordemberge, Karl Georg Egel, and Karl Gass.
+Burghardt's visit to a public rally by Wilhelm Pieck and Otto Grotewohl in Cologne on July 21, 1946, caused tension between him and British occupation authorities.

 In 1946, Burghardt was able to premiere a play he had written during the war Judiths Sohn (trans.
 Judith's Son) in Stuttgart.

 Despite the political tensions, Burghardt was considered for directorship of the Nordwestdeutscher Rundfunk, but ultimately not selected.
 Eventually, British occupation authorities became increasingly unsettled about the communist sympathies of both Burghardt and Karl-Eduard von Schnitzler.
 Due to this conflict, he resigned in late 1946.

 After leaving Cologne, Friedrich Wolf brought him to Berlin.
 Wolf introduced Burghardt to Erich Weinert.
 Weinert hired Burghardt to oversee the postwar reconstruction of the theatre industry in the Soviet occupation zone.
-During this time, Burghardt was initially lived in the still damagedHotel Adlon but later obtained an apartment in Niederschönhausen.
+During this time, Burghardt was initially lived in the still damaged Hotel Adlon but later obtained an apartment in Niederschönhausen.
 He later brought his wife Charlotte, who had remained in Cologne but had since become ill with angina, to Berlin.